Parin070/Cowrie-Honeypot-Lab/README.md

 ## Status

+## Status

-Cowrie is fully operational and the Wazuh agent is enrolled and active on the Ubuntu Server.
-JSON log output configuration and attack simulation from Kali Linux are pending.
+Cowrie is fully operational with the Wazuh integration complete.
+SSH honeypot activity is being forwarded to the Wazuh SIEM dashboard and triggering custom detection rules in real time.
+Attack simulation from Kali Linux and Suricata IDS integration are pending.